lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 008.md

 Shopping spree ensues.

 We decide to go to the Zombie Inn to see if we might gather some more information about the disappearances in [[Witchcross]].
+Noone knows anything,

 # Loot: